 I prefer informal gatherings, so I’ve never been a fan of fine china and crystal.
 When we got married, I refused to pick out a china pattern because the practical side of me felt it was unnecessary extravagance.
 I’d also never want my kids, or any guest in my home, to feel bad if they broke a piece of expensive china.

-We use our “good dishes” two or three times a year – usually Christmas, Easter, and Thanksgiving.
-Now, hard-core minimalists would say there’s no point taking up space in your home for something you’re only going to use a few times a year.
+We use our “good dishes” two or three times a year—usually Christmas, Easter, and Thanksgiving.
+Extreme minimalists would say there’s no point taking up space in your home for something you’re only going to use a few times a year.
 I disagree.
 They’re not in the way and I like having them.
 The same goes for most of the contents of our china cabinet.
 It makes me feel good to get them out on special occasions.

-But, I don’t hesitate to use the good dishes any time I need them.
+But I don’t hesitate to use the good dishes any time I need them.
 One day, they will probably become our everyday dishes.
-For now, I’ll be content to leave them in the china cabinet and get them out a few times a year.
+For now, I’m content to leave them in the china cabinet and get them out a few times a year.

 With that out of the way, let’s get decluttering!